 While the person implementing the pixel interface obviously knows whether a pixel is an integer or an array, the person using the pixel interface should treat the type pixel as an unknown type (or abstract type), and shouldn't rely on details of how the type is implemented.
-In this class, we'll use a typedef with underscores to emphasize that an interface defines an abstract type:
+In this class, we'll use a typedef with underscores to emphasize that an interface defines an abstract type and use the suffix " $t$ " in the name of this type:

-typedef pixel;
+//typedef pixel_t;

-This notation isn't actual valid C0, though, so you'll often see it as a comment in a C0 file next to the actual type definition.
+The inner notation isn't actual valid C0, though, so you'll always see it as a comment in a C0 file next to the actual type definition.

 An interface allows us to separate the library code, which understands the implementation details, from the client code, which only knows about the interface.
 Setting up interfaces is an important part of writing code - and this is even true when you're the person writing both the library code and the client code!
 Interfaces are the basis of how we organize our code and our large software projects.
-We'll be talking more about interfaces later in this class.
+We'll be talking a lot more about interfaces later in this class.